When to Hire a Sleep Coach — 9 Reasons it will Help

 Maybe you tried sleep coaching before without success.
 Maybe you hit a speed bump and didn’t know what to do.
 Sleep coaching doesn’t always happen in a straight line of progress from start to finish and there can be obstacles along the way for both parent and child.

 Perhaps your baby got sick in the middle of coaching?
-Or you were overwhelmed with how to drop night time feedings?
-Or end co-sleeping?
+Were you overwhelmed with how to drop night time feedings?
+Ending co-sleeping?
 Or you felt there was more crying than you expected and you felt like you were “doing something wrong”.

 Working with a coach to help you strategize and support you throughout the process can be your secret to success- especially after multiple failed sleep coaching attempts.
 Getting extra support and fresh, objective eyes to look at your situation and how to change it can be just the thing your family needs to finally sleep coach successfully.

-4. You have a toddler or preschooler and you are at your wits end
+4. You Have a Toddler or Preschooler and You’re at your Wit’s End

 Does he insist that you lay down next to him to go to sleep?
 Or does she delay, asking for more water, more songs, or to twirl your hair for an hour before she’ll close her eyes?
 Maybe your child fights bedtime and is still waking up multiple times – slipping out of their bed and down the hall to yours.
 Being consistent through the coaching process is critical for children of any age.
 Since it can take longer to coach toddlers and preschoolers, sticking with a plan can be hard and a sleep coach can support you in staying consistent until you’ve reached your sleep coaching goals.